Fran Huck

-Anthony Francis Huck (born December 4, 1945 in Regina, Saskatchewan) is a former professional ice hockey player.
-While Huck played professionally in both the National Hockey League (NHL) and World Hockey Association (WHA), his greatest contributions may have been with the Canada men's national ice hockey team during years before NHL professionals were allowed to compete internationally.
-His tenure culminated at the 1968 Winter Olympics where he helped the team win the bronze medal.
+Anthony Francis Huck (born December 4, 1945) is a Canadian former ice hockey player.
+Huck played professionally in both the National Hockey League (NHL) and World Hockey Association (WHA) between 1970 and 1978.
+However, his greatest contributions may have been with the Canadian national team during years before NHL players were allowed to compete internationally.
+His amateur career peaked at the 1968 Winter Olympics where he helped the team win the bronze medal.
 In 1999, Huck was inducted into the IIHF Hall of Fame.

 Amateur career

 Huck excelled in junior hockey with the Regina Pats.
 His achievements included winning the scoring title, making the all-star team and being named league MVP.
-After junior, Huck shocked many hockey by joining the Canadian national team instead of the NHL.
+After junior, Huck shocked many by joining the Canadian national team instead of the NHL.
 At the time the program, run by Father David Bauer, afforded hockey players the alternative of pursuing higher education while still playing hockey.
 Huck wanted to study law.
 He was with the national team from 1965 to 1969 winning the bronze medal at the 1968 Olympics and also bronze at the IIHF World Championships in 1966 and 1967.